dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 <a name="mt"></a>

-The following code shows that depending on where `app.Use` ic called in the pipeline there may not be an endpoint.
+The following code shows that depending on where `app.Use` is called in the pipeline there may not be an endpoint.

 [!code-csharp[](routing/samples/3.x/RoutingSample/MiddlewareFlowStartup.cs?name=snippet)]